NGO-Algorithm-Audit/synthetic-data-generation/README.md

 **Repo Overview**
--	Dataset folder ( Containing the full Law School Admission Bar Passage Dataset)
+-	Dataset folder ( Containing the full Law School Admission Bar Passage Dataset )
--	Notebooks folder containing all relevant jupyther notebooks
+-	Notebooks folder ( Containing all relevant jupyther notebooks )
--	Requirements.text file with all the packages requirements used for running the code in notebooks
+-	Requirements.text file with all the package requirements used for running the code in notebooks

 **Notebooks**
 -	Data exploration Bar Passage Dataset.ipynb